 Any other foot injuries can be rated between 10%-30%

 Additionally, here is the DBQ for any foot condition!

-Here at VA Claims Insider, we have a full medical team that can look at the foot condition(s) that you have been diagnosed with and ensure you are not leaving any money on the table.
+Here at VA Claims Insider, we have independent licensed professionals that can look at the foot condition(s) that you have been diagnosed with and ensure you are not leaving any money on the table.
 Meaning one of these foot conditions could be causing issues with your knees, hips, back, or others.

 The medical team will review your records and find the link to establish a service connection.
-Our Veterans Claims Experts also will give you a thorough review of your conditions to ensure we are going after every option.
+Our Veteran Coaches also will give you a thorough review of your conditions to ensure we are going after every option.
 Their DBQ’s and Nexus Letters are undoubtedly crucial for a win!

 You SHOW us what you have, and we will help to PROVE it for you!
 Stay tuned for upcoming posts that will include more information about conditions you may be missing out on compensation for.
 If you do have a diagnosis and are ready to move forward with any foot conditions, use this link to join our team and get started today.
 Let us help you to get the VA compensation you deserve!